APPENDICES

 A Renaud who settled in St. Martin Parish during the late antebellum period was neither French Creole nor Foreign French but an Afro Creole perhaps once owned by a member of the family:

-Jacques Renaud, a couleur libre, or free colored, married Divine Wiltz.
+Jacques Renaud, a couleur libre, or free colored, married Divine Wiltz, place and date unrecorded.
 Their son Jacques, fils was born in St. Martin Parish in January 1846, Victor in October 1852, and Charles in June 1857.

 CONCLUSION